paultongyoo/churn-model-evaluation-platform/README.md

 ## Platform Processes

-Two independent processes were enabled by this project, joined by the MLFlow Model Registry:
+Two independent processes were enabled by this project, joined by the MLflow Model Registry:

 ### Model Training and Registry Deployment